-Costs and expenses decreased 1% year-on-year.
+Costs and expenses decreased 1.0% year-on-year.
 Cost of goods sold, which is a function of sales, decreased by 9%, while cost of services went up 2% due to higher restaurant sales and brisk hotel and rental operations.
 Other operating expenses rose 6% primarily due to higher general marketing expenditures and depreciation at RWM, payroll and rentals of GADC, salaries and benefits of MEG employees, and operating expenses of the new Spanish business unit.
 There was also an increase in strategic marketing spend in the Scotch core malt brands as compared to a year ago.

-Share in net profits of associates and joint ventures increased 32% year-on-year due to take-up of share in net profit of EMP's joint venture which was up 69% this year.
+Share in net profits of associates and joint ventures increased 32% year-on-year due to take- up of share in net profit of EMP's joint venture which was up 69% this year.

-Finance and other income went down 22% in 2016 because of lower cash level during the year as compared to 2015 which resulted in lower interest income earnings in 2016.
-Finance costs and other charges went up 18% due to higher interest expense in 2016 as new loans were obtained during the year.
+Finance and other income went down 22% this year because of lower cash level during the year as compared to a year ago which resulted in lower interest income earnings during the year.
+Finance costs and other charges went up 18% due to higher interest expense this year as new loans were obtained during the year.

-Income tax increased by 12% in 2016 as compared to a year ago, which is attributed to higher taxable income for Megaworld, EMP and GADC this year.
+Income tax increased by 12% this year as compared to a year ago, which is attributed to higher taxable income for Megaworld, EMP and GADC this year.